 With the arrival of additional funding from the growth deal, the scheme has expanded and we are delivering significantly more than before.
 Details of the scheme can be seen further down this page.

 Whilst not an exhaustive list, a summary of these improvements are:

 - Improved provision on the hill section of Headley Way

-- Mitigation measures at Oxford Road to improve safety for pedestrians/cyclists as a result of Swan School
+- Mitigation measures at Oxford Road junction to improve safety for pedestrians/cyclists as a result of Swan School development

-- New traffic signal crossing installations instead of using the old
+- New traffic signals and pedestrian crossing installations

 - Approximately 8000m2 of additional carriageway surfacing